AdityaBaxla/quick-math/README.md

 - Encourage users to master multiplication tables, squares, cubes, square roots, and more.
 - Provide personalized challenges tailored to each user's progress.
 - Create a dynamic learning environment where the difficulty level increases as the user improves.

+## Todo List

+- [ ] make functioning frontend capable of accepting user input
+- [ ] number generating function to feed the numbers (numbers should not be repeted one after another)
+- [ ] pressing a number and enter should check the number if its correct and show the color respectively
+- [ ] collect the number data and save it in a sql database
+- [ ] make toggles for addn, sub, mult, div

 ## Features